 Clinical Education Settings

-Clinical Education is scheduled at both of the main sites The Crozer-Chester Medical Center (CCMC) in Upland and Delaware County Memorial Hospital (DCMH) in Drexel Hill, PA.
-In additional students go to Media Medical Imaging in Media, PA, Crozer Medical Plaza at Brinton Lake in Glen Mills, PA and Springfield Hospital, in Springfield, PA.
+Clinical Education is scheduled at both of the main sites.
+The Crozer-Chester Medical Center (CCMC) in Upland, PA, and Delaware County Memorial Hospital (DCMH) in Drexel Hill, PA.
+In additiona, students go to Media Medical Imaging in Media, PA, Crozer Medical Plaza at Brinton Lake in Glen Mills, PA and Springfield Hospital in Springfield, PA.
 All of these facilities are members of the Crozer-Keystone Health System.

-Students are also required to complete a one-week pediatric observation only, rotation at the AI DuPont Institute for Children, in Wilmington, DE (4 hours in each are: Orthopedic-Out Patient, In Patient, Operating Room, Emergency Room modality.
+Students are also required to complete a one-week pediatric observation rotation at the Nemours/A.I.
+DuPont Hospital for Children in Wilmington, DE.

 Clinical hours are as follows: